KooperL/marketo-developer.en/help/javascript-api/custom-data-events.md

 ---
-title: "Custom Data Events"
+title: Custom Data Events
-description: "Custom Data Events API"
+description: Custom Data Events API
 feature: Javascript
+exl-id: ef7cab9c-3bd0-450e-9247-9324b1e6f9ab
 ---
 # Custom Data Events

 This method sends custom events for tracking and real-time personalization.
 It can be used to send third-party data, or to trigger your own custom event based on the visitor behavior.
 Custom data events are counted once in a visitor's session.